-The richness and variety of SCALA images allows for endless possibilities in the creation of merchandising and packaging.
-Whether they be in conjunction with an exhibit or event, or whether they be products created for specialized markets or for mass markets we can help find the perfect image.
+The richness and variety of images allows for endless possibilities in the creation of merchandising and packaging.
+Whether they be in conjunction with an exhibit or event, or whether they be products created for specialized markets or for mass markets the perfect image is available!
 Below are just a few examples of different products.

 Packaging to reinforce a message